Displaying present location in the site.

 Biodiversity Conservation Efforts at NEC Abiko Plant

 The NEC Abiko Plant has a spring area on its premises, known as Yotsuike, which is thought to derive from the Tone River.
-Since 2009, NEC has cooperated with the Teganuma Aquatic Organism Research Association to promote conservation activities in this area, aimed at the protection of the Oomonosashi Tombo (Copera tokyoensis) species of dragonfly.
+Since 2009, NEC has cooperated with the Teganuma Aquatic Life Study Group to promote conservation activities in this area, aimed at the protection of the Oomonosashi Tombo (Copera tokyoensis) species of dragonfly.
 Yotsuike is a habitat for this dragonfly, which is designated as an endangered species IB class (EN) by the Ministry of the Environment.

-In fiscal 2022, efforts to remove crayfish and other invasive species proved effective, as were efforts to establish an artificial dragonfly pond as a habitat for the Oomonosashi Tombo, which features several areas where the dragonfly can be observed.
+In fiscal 2023, efforts to remove crayfish and other invasive species proved effective, as were efforts to establish an artificial dragonfly pond to serve as a habitat for the Oomonosashi Tombo.
+You can observe this dragonfly from several locations around the pond.

 In addition, we also made effective use of the large volume of freshwater mussels discovered upon draining the Yotsuike in 2012, by using them to conduct preservation activities for an endangered species of IA type (CR) Cyprinid (Acheilognathus typus) in the aforementioned artificial pond at our business site.
 By providing a place for the Cyprinids to lay their eggs, the freshwater mussels played an important role in the Cyprinids' survival.
 In fiscal 2022, we will release some of the Acheilognathus typus to Yotsuike and observe the effects of the change in habitat.